-I am currently a user experience designer at Bosch who started in April 2016.
-I was brought on in order to identify personas, conduct heuristic analyses on legacy programs, make recommendations as to how existing product functionality could be combined into a next generation product, develop wireframes, and perform user testing to validate my hypotheses.
-Due to the nature of the contract, my work time is divided up into cycles.
-Because of this, I will have a paragraph or two dedicated to each cycle.
-As this contract position is currently ongoing, I will be updating this page as my work progresses.
+I was a user experience designer at Bosch from April 2017 to November 2017.
+I was hired by Bosch in order to identify personas, conduct heuristic analyses on legacy programs, make recommendations as to how existing product functionality could be combined into a next generation product, develop wireframes, and perform user testing to validate my hypotheses.
+After I completed those initial tasks, my contract was extended by 2 months in order for me to act as a UX reference for other groups within Bosch.

 During my first cycle, I spent the bulk of my time learning about the legacy programs, identifying personas, and creating workflow maps that would represent all possible paths that different users could take in said legacy programs.
 First, I worked with a subject matter expert who was able to identify all of our users and give me some background on them.
 Next, he walked me through Bosch's existing products so I could become familiar with their functionality, as well as point out how one program could be used in different ways by different personas.

 Afterwards, I began to work on building out the personas in connection with workflow map creation.
 For the workflow maps, I first created a folder for a persona, and then created a map in that folder that would correspond to an existing program.
 While I was reviewing the legacy systems, I also conducted heuristic analyses on them.
 Some of the issues that I identified were lack of verification, inconsistency, multiple databases that contain duplicate information, and two different types of tables being used in a single application.

 After developing the personas and conducting the heuristic analyses on the legacy programs, I began analyzing the usability of the software platform that was developed in order to combine all of the legacy software.
 The analysis of this new software platform revealed a number of issues across all three versions of the product.
 For example, many of the same errors that were committed in the legacy programs, such as lack of verification and different types of tables, were carried over.